Thiemo de Bakker

-Thiemo Carsten Jannick de Bakker (born 19 September 1988) is a Dutch professional tennis player.
-Considered a top prospect of his generation as a junior, he also made an impressive breakthrough as a young pro, reaching a career-high ranking in singles of World No. 40 achieved on 19 July 2010 and World No. 115 in doubles achieved on 10 February 2014.
-However, in a career largely plagued by injuries and inconsistencies afterwards, he was never quite able to build on his early career success.
+Thiemo Carsten Jannick de Bakker ([ˈtimoː də ˈbɑkər]; born 19 September 1988) is a Dutch tennis coach and a former professional player.
+He has an ATP career-high ranking in singles of World No. 40 achieved on 19 July 2010.

 Career

+Considered a top prospect of his generation as a junior, he also made an impressive breakthrough as a young pro, reaching a career-high ranking in July 2010, before his career became largely marked by injuries, inconsistencies and a decline in his performances which coincided with the death of his father in 2011.

 Junior career

 De Bakker finished 2006 as the ITF Junior Champion, after having won the Boys' Singles title at the 2006 Wimbledon Championships.

 Early career

-De Bakker received a wild card into the ATP Amersfoort event in July 2006 and defeated top 100 and French Open Quarterfinalist Julien Benneteau in the 1st round, winning in straight sets 6–3, 6–3.
-In the 2nd round he faced Frenchman Marc Gicquel and lost in 3 sets.
-As he was the reigning Junior Champion, De Bakker received a wild card into the main draw of the 2007 Wimbledon Championships, where he would lose in 5 tight sets to qualifier Wayne Arthurs.
+De Bakker received a wildcard into the ATP Amersfoort event in July 2006 and defeated top 100 and French Open Quarterfinalist Julien Benneteau in the 1st round, winning in straight sets 6–3, 6–3.
+In the second round he faced Frenchman Marc Gicquel and lost in three sets.
+As he was the reigning Junior Champion, De Bakker received a wildcard into the main draw of the 2007 Wimbledon Championships, where he would lose in five tight sets to qualifier Wayne Arthurs.

 In October 2006, De Bakker won his first senior international title in a Futures event in Albufeira, Portugal, where he beat Briton Morgan Phillips in the final.
 This was followed by another win in a Futures tournament two weeks later in San Miguel, Portugal.
 He reached a career high ATP ranking of 228 on 25 August 2008.